Nathan-Luevano/Race-Condition-Lab/README.md

 2. **Use temporary directories with proper permissions**: Restrict access to temp files
 3. **Implement mandatory access controls**: SELinux, AppArmor, etc.
 4. **Regular security audits**: Identify and fix TOCTOU vulnerabilities

-## Educational Value

-This lab demonstrates:
-- Real-world vulnerability exploitation techniques
-- The importance of secure coding practices in privileged programs
-- How seemingly minor timing issues can lead to critical security flaws
-- The effectiveness of modern OS protections against classic attack vectors

-## Warning

-This code is for educational purposes only.
-The techniques demonstrated should only be used in controlled environments for learning about security vulnerabilities.
-Unauthorized use of these techniques against systems you do not own is illegal and unethical.

-## Additional Notes

-- The attack success rate depends on system load and timing
-- Multiple attempts may be required for successful exploitation
-- Modern systems have various protections that make this attack more difficult
-- Understanding this vulnerability helps in writing more secure code and implementing proper protections